Exponential Law for Random Maps on Compact Manifolds: Abstract

 \section{Abstract}

 We consider random dynamical systems on manifolds modeled by a skew product which have certain geometric properties and whose measures satisfy quenched decay of correlations at a sufficient rate.
 We prove that the limiting distribution for the hitting and return times to geometric balls are both exponential for almost every realisation.
-We then apply this result to random $C^2$ maps of the interval and random parabolic maps on the unit interval.
+We then apply this result to random $C^2$ maps of the interval, random parabolic maps on the unit interval, random perturbation of partially hyperbolic attractors on a compact Riemannian manifold and random perturbation of non-uniformly expanding maps with critical set.